elgopher/yala/README.md

 ### Difference between logger.Logger and logger.Adapter

 * logger.Logger is a struct for logging messages (optionally with fields and error).
 It is used by packages in your module.
 * logger.Adapter is an abstraction which should be implemented by adapters.
-Some adapters are already implemented (such as logrusadapter) and new adapter can be easily implemented.
+Some adapters are already implemented (such as logrusadapter) and new adapter can be easily implemented too.
+* so, why two abstractions?
+Simply because the smaller the Adapter interface, the easier it is to implement it.
+On the other hand, from library perspective, more methods means API which is easier to use.

 ### Why just don't create my own abstraction instead of using yala?